-In April 2013, the Ministry of Labour announced that it would promulgate legislation for the establishment of the General Union of Saudi Workers (the Workers' Union), which will aim to represent Saudi employees in their efforts to improve salaries and working conditions, seek promotions, increase benefits, and ensure vocational safety.17 The Workers' Union will only be available to businesses employing more than 100 employees.
-At year end 2015, the Workers' Union was still not operational.
+In April 2013, the MOL announced that it would promulgate legislation for the establishment of the General Union of Saudi Workers (the Workers' Union), which will aim to represent Saudi employees in their efforts to improve salaries and working conditions, seek promotions, increase benefits and ensure vocational safety.
+The Workers' Union will only be available to businesses employing more than 100 employees.
+At year end 2016, the Workers' Union was still not operational.